tsengia/PianoPractice/README.md

 - [ABCJS](https://github.com/paulrosen/abcjs)
 - [Vue2](https://github.com/vuejs/vue)

-All libaries and resources noted above are redistributed in this repository with appropriate licensing files present.
+All libraries and resources noted above are redistributed in this repository with appropriate licensing files present.